 Lucky is the man who does not secretly believe that every possibility is open to him.” — Walker Percy

-“If someone were to just give me half-a-(durned) chance … ” the man that knew everything would complain when I complimented him on his intelligence.
+“If someone were to just give me half-a-(durned) chance … ” Kelsey would complain when I complimented him on his intelligence.
 The compliment I gave him didn’t please him.
 It made him more angry about his station in life.
 “I just-I have so many ideas … ” he complained.
-He knew so much, about so much, that he was an intimidating figure, but he had learned so little in life that he never found out how to capitalize on it.
-Watching him, one was left to wonder how many learned men in history had so much trouble harnessing their talent that they were deemed a failure by those that witnessed them?
+He knew so much, about so much, that he was an intimidating force of a man, but he had learned so little in life that he never found out how to capitalize on it.
+Watching him, one was left to wonder how many learned men in history had so much trouble harnessing their ability that they were deemed a failure by those that knew him?
 And how many lesser men learned how to harness their limited ability, until they achieved a place in history we all know well?

 2) Framing an Argument: Have you ever found out that an overwhelming number of people disagree with something you’ve believed in for so long that it’s now an ingrained truth to you?
 Is this issue something that you hold so close to your heart, that it pains you to learn that so many disagree with you?
 The disagreements you’ve heard aren’t simple disagreements either, they’re profound, substantive disagreements that cause you to question everything you once held dear.